pytorch/serve/examples/torch_tensorrt/torchscript/README.md

-# TorchServe inference with torch tensorrt (using Torcscript) model
+# TorchServe inference with torch tensorrt (using TorchScript) model

 This example shows how to run TorchServe inference with [Torch-TensorRT](https://github.com/pytorch/TensorRT) model using TorchScript.
 This is the legacy way of using TensorRT with PyTorch.
 TorchScript is in maintenance mode.